 This is not to say that these major transit operators have not taken steps toward making their infrastructure more accessible.
 According to CTA, when the Americans with Disabilities Act (ADA) passed in 1990, only 6 percent of the agency’s rail stations complied with the legislation’s design standards; efforts by the agency over the past several years have grown this number to 67 percent.
 Further, just last year the CTA announced its All Stations Accessibility Program (ASAP), which aims to make the entire rail system accessible by 2036.
 However, such changes could not come too soon for many of the area’s visitors and residents with physical, cognitive and sensory limitations who experience difficulties traversing by private automobile; which is still the dominant mode of travel within the Chicago region.

-Making the transition toward a regional ADA compliant public transit system is especially important for Chicago’s working age population with disabilities.
-Recent census data indicates that about 53.5 percent of people with disabilities in Chicago are of working age; that is, between 18 and 64 years old.
+Making the transition toward a regional ADA compliant public transit system is especially important for Chicago’s working age population experiencing disability.
+Recent census data indicates that about 53.5 percent of people who have self-identified in the census as having limited mobility in Chicago are of working age; that is, between 18 and 64 years old.
 And while nearly 50 percent of people with disabilities over 25 years of age have at least some college education, only 19.1 percent are employed and only 24.7 percent participate in the labor force.
-Further, more than half of workers reporting a disability worked less than full time (compared to 34.2 percent for their counterparts who reported no disability) and earned 30 percent less than those who did not report a disability (American Community Survey, 2015).
+Further, more than half of workers reporting a disability worked less than full time (compared to 34.2 percent for their counterparts who reported no such limitation) and earned 30 percent less than those who did not report a disability (American Community Survey, 2015).

-Estimating public transit employment accessibility for people with disabilities
+Estimating public transit employment accessibility for people with limited mobility

 The employment accessibility estimates calculated as part of this research were also evaluated with respect to four scenarios, each representing a unique commuter mobility profile that is sensitive to maximum desired walking distance, average walking speed and whether commuters require wheelchair boarding accommodations.
 The estimates correspond to the average number of jobs that can be reached in a one hour journey during the peak morning commute period (i.e., 7AM-9AM at five-minute departure intervals) for each of the below profiles across Chicagoland.